 For those subsidiaries where the local currency is the functional currency, revenues and expenses incurred in the local currency are translated at the average exchange rate for the year.
 While the translation of revenues and expenses incurred in the local currency into U.S. dollars does not directly impact the statements of operations, the translation effectively increases or decreases the U.S. dollar equivalent of revenues generated and expenses incurred in those foreign currencies.
-The dollar generally was weaker during the second fiscal quarter and first six fiscal months of 2014 compared to the prior year periods, with the translation of foreign currency revenues and expenses into U.S. dollars generally increasing reported revenues and expenses versus the prior year periods.
+The dollar generally was weaker during the third fiscal quarter and first nine fiscal months of 2014 compared to the prior year periods, with the translation of foreign currency revenues and expenses into U.S. dollars generally increasing reported revenues and expenses versus the prior year periods.
+The dollar generally was stronger during the third fiscal quarter of 2014 compared to the second fiscal quarter of 2014, with the translation of foreign currency revenues and expenses into U.S. dollars generally decreasing reported revenues and expenses versus the prior quarter.